 I add a few logs, branches, or upside-down buckets as interesting new places to roost, put a head of cabbage out for entertainment, or just dump a bowl of kitchen scraps for the flock to fling about.
 (I keep a large bowl in the kitchen as my countertop compost, and empty it every day in the chicken run.)

-If after a few tries and a few treats your broody lady is still determined to nest, try my next trick: the cold water bath.
+If your broody lady is still determined to nest, try my next trick: the cold water bath.

 Fill a sink or wash tub with a few inches of cold water and gently lower the chicken into the bath.
 (Please use common sense if you live someplace with freezing cold tap water, like I do in Oregon, and turn the faucet to refreshingly cool water instead.)